section-engineering-education/engineering-education/articles/using-figma-for-web-design/index.md

 #### Features
 Figma has all the necessary tools for developing a unique and quality web design.
 It consists of the following exciting design features.

-* **Auto layout:** This enables users to develop responsive layouts.
+- **Auto layout:** This enables users to develop responsive layouts.
 This feature also offers flexibility because of its ability to adjust automatically based on the user's content.
-* **Robust vector networks:** These include modern pen and pencil tools that enhance drawing in all directions.
+- **Robust vector networks:** These include modern pen and pencil tools that enhance drawing in all directions.
-* **Instant arc designs:** Figma has an arc tool that can be used to design watch screens, clocks, or pie charts.
+- **Instant arc designs:** Figma has an arc tool that can be used to design watch screens, clocks, or pie charts.
-* **Plugins:** These are available for flow diagrams, charts, stock imagery, and color accessibility.
+- **Plugins:** These are available for flow diagrams, charts, stock imagery, and color accessibility.
-* **Flexible styles:** Figma has flexible and consistent styles such as grids, effects, text, and color.
+- **Flexible styles:** Figma has flexible and consistent styles such as grids, effects, text, and color.
 These can be applied to any object or text.
-* **Accessible libraries:** It consists of libraries that can be accessed easily by all team members.
+- **Accessible libraries:** It consists of libraries that can be accessed easily by all team members.
-* **Export feature:** This format enables users to export their designs in various formats.
+- **Export feature:** This format enables users to export their designs in various formats.

 Figma also provides exciting prototyping features that enable designers to validate their designs.
 Some of these features include:
-* **Shareable prototype:** It enables you to create and share a link to the prototype of your design.
+- **Shareable prototype:** It enables you to create and share a link of your prototype  design.
-* **Dynamic overlays:** Users can create dynamic content overlays.
+- **Dynamic overlays:** Users can create dynamic content overlays.
-* **Animated GIFs:** Video elements, subtle animations, and motion designs can be represented using animated GIFs.
+- **Animated GIFs:** Video elements, subtle animations, and motion designs can be represented using animated GIFs.
-* **Instant design edits:** Figma provides an all-in-one platform that connects the design file with the prototype.
+- **Instant design edits:** Figma provides an all-in-one platform that connects the design file with the prototype.
 Your prototype can generate design edits that appear instantly.

-### Getting Started With Figma
+### Getting started with Figma
 #### Prerequisites
-To follow through, you need to have:
+To follow this tutorial along, you will need to have:
-* A computer
+- A computer.
-* Stable internet connection
+- Stable internet connection.
-* A browser
+- A browser.
-* An email account
+- An email account.

-#### Step 1 - Set up an account with Figma.
+#### Step 1 - Set up an account with Figma
 This can be done by going to the [Figma website](www.figma.com).
-Click on 'sign up' to begin the setup.
+Click on 'Sign up' to begin the setup.

 ![Sign Up](/engineering-education/figma-for-web-design-a-beginner’s-guide/sign-up.jpg)